sepich/netapp-grafana-proxy/Readme.md

 This proxy fixes incompatibilities and allows to have Grafana dashboards for data inside StorageGRID.

+Note: Turns out Grafana already exists on Admin node, but blocked by firewall.
+So, you could either allow port 3000 and use internal NetApp grafana, or use this proxy - if you have no root access to NetApp.

 ### Quick start
 You can use proxy.py directly, or there is docker-compose example with grafana provided for quick check.